EvolvingLMMs-Lab/lean-runner/README.md

-# LMMs Lean Runner
+# Lean Runner

 A high-performance server and client system for running and verifying Lean 4 theorem proofs.
 This project provides a FastAPI-based server that can execute Lean proofs asynchronously and a Python client library for interacting with the server.

 ## Overview

-LMMs Lean Runner consists of two main components:
+Lean Runner consists of two main components:

 - **Lean Server**: A FastAPI-based server that manages and executes Lean theorem proofs with configurable concurrency
 - **Lean Client**: A Python client library with both synchronous and asynchronous interfaces for submitting and monitoring proof verification